Privacy Policy

 Thank you for visiting our website.
 The secure handling of your data is particularly important to us.

-We are obliged to handle your personal data very carefully.
-It goes without saying that we observe and comply with the statutory regulations, in particular data protection regulations.
-The protection of your data provided to us via the Internet, whether directly or indirectly, is also an important concern for us.
+We are committed to handling your personal data with the utmost care.
+It goes without saying that we observe and comply with all applicable laws, particularly data protection regulations.
+The protection of your data provided to us via the Internet, whether directly or indirectly, is also a top priority for us.

 This privacy policy applies to this website (http://www.beckplastic.com) and all other websites of Beck Kunststoffverformungs GmbH on which this privacy policy appears directly or from which links to this privacy policy are provided.

-Name and contact details of the controller pursuant to Article 4(7) GDPR
+Name and contact details of the controller pursuant to Article 4(7) of the GDPR

 Company: Beck Kunststoffverformungs GmbH